 Anyway, Nancy and I went up to the attic where some evidence of the 1983 fire could be seen, as well as more pedestrian collections of cleaning implements.
 Don’t ask me why, but the ancient bar of Fels Naptha, antique “washing machine,” and old vacuum cleaner were of interest to me.
 Nancy and I somehow got to speaking about “modern historic houses” like the Glass House (CTMQ Visit here) and I was sort of surprised to learn that she was very interested in their preservation as much as she was for places like the King House.
 I suspect she is a rarity in the Connecticut historic house museum docent world.

 Back downstairs and back through the kitchen to the shed room, where the society houses some of its permanent collection as well as intermittent seasonal stuff.
 The most interesting thing here is a crazy collection of tinware – from the 10th anniversary of the Loomis’s from 1869, a time when people gave anniversary gifts according to those traditional materials you’ve read about.
 Some of the items are just silly, like the tin top hat and the tin shoes.
-Remember when Tracy Jordan wore gold shoes on 30 Rock?
-Well, this is real!
+Yes, really.
+Tin shoes.

 In the loft off the shed room is the huge tobacco collection.
 As mentioned, Suffield is one of Connecticut’s tobacco towns.
 I can think of tobacco museums and/or parts of museums related to the industry in Windsor, South Windsor, East Hartford, Granby and I’m sure there is a display in East Windsor as well – but I haven’t been there yet.